-In the past year I have attended a handful of courses and read dozens of articles about the changes “in retail”.
+In the past year, I have attended a handful of courses and read dozens of articles about the changes “in retail.”
 This term is thrown around a lot these days, but what does it mean?

-Some articles state that between 80-90% of all customers have done some sort of research on the products they wish to purchase BEFORE they get to your store.
+Some articles state that between 80-90% of all customers have done some research on the products they wish to purchase BEFORE they get to your store.
 I am sure someone paid someone a lot of money for this research, but how does this apply to today’s retail?

-Head unit “A” is $279.99 on a website
+Head unit “A” is $279.99 on a website.

 $279.99 x 1.28 (exchange) = $ 359.98 CND plus taxes, duties etc.

 Now head unit “A” is $359.98, big difference in the customer’s idea of price in your store.
 This is very important to point out to the customer, knowing this is everything in overcoming objections in the buying process.
-Also, point out to the customer about warranty and charges associated with warranty if the unit develops issues etc. This seems like common sense, but we are helping the customer buy at this point.
+Also, point out to the customer the warranty and charges associated with the warranty if the unit develops issues.
+This seems like common sense, but we are helping the customer buy at this point.
 We have not sold them on anything.
 We have let the customer dictate the sale, and we have only validated his/her Internet research.
 What if the product he/she is looking for has a huge gap between the US and CND retail (+30-50%)?
 Then I think you have to find a different distributor or company to deal with.
-As a professional salesperson, you have to build value into you and your store.
+As a professional salesperson, you have to build value for you and your store.
 How?

 “I noticed multiple charging cords in your car…”

-“Wouldn’t it be nice to get rid of the satellite radio from your dashboard and have it perfectly integrated into head unit?”
+“Wouldn’t it be nice to get rid of the satellite radio from your dashboard and have it perfectly integrated into the head unit?”

-“You will lose your steering wheel controls with the head unit “A”.”
+“You will lose your steering wheel controls with the head unit “A.”